 We simulate samples as granular assemblage of ~60,000 particles with particle radii of 10-40 µm within an initial spatial domain of 0.04 m x 0.03 m.
 To prepare cohesive samples for biaxial experiments, we preconsolidate our samples to a confining pressure of 10 MPa.
 The two horizontal confining walls, constructed of rows of particles, are moved inward between rigid vertical walls of particles until preconsolidation stress of 10 MPa is achieved.
 After consolidation, sample dimensions are 0.019 m x 0.03 m.
-Porosity of the all samples after preconsolidation is 0.176.
-Following preconsolidation, the particles along horizontal platens can move independently in the vertical direction, while maintaining their constant confining stress, acting as a membrane to confine the sample during biaxial experiments.
+Porosity of all samples after preconsolidation is 17.6%.
+Following preconsolidation, we reset the particles along horizontal platens to move independently in the vertical direction, while maintaining their constant confining stress, thus acting as a “membrane” that confines the sample during biaxial experiments.
 At this stage, we introduce interparticle bonds to simulate cohesive rock material.
 Axial compression is conducted by moving lateral platens inward at a constant velocity.
-As the vertical platens move inwards, local stresses increase causing failure of interparticle bonds.
-In this study, we define the failure of each interparticle bond as a microcrack.
-The induced microcracks coalesce to form a shear fracture, resulting in the failure of the sample [Fig. 2a].
+As the vertical platens move inwards, local differential stresses increase, which causes failure of interparticle bonds, generating microcracks and yielding local changes in porosity.
+With increasing deformation, the induced microcracks coalesce to form one or more shear fractures, ultimately resulting in the failure of the sample[Fig. 2].

 Biaxial experiments are run under confining pressures of 0, 2, 5,10,15,20,25,30,40 and 50 MPa.
-Macromechanical properties of the sample are collected at increments of 2000 cycles, associated with axial strain increments of 0.001 and relative platen displacement of 0.008 mm.
-All simulations of biaxial experiments are conducted up to axial strain of 0.103.
-In our study, micromechanical parameters of discrete particles and bonds are assigned to calibrate bulk properties to two rock types – Berea Sandstone and Lac du Bonnet Granite.
+Macromechanical properties of the sample are collected at increments of 2000 cycles, associated with axial strain increments of 0.001 corresponding to incremental platen displacements of 0.008 mm.
+All simulations of biaxial experiments are conducted up to axial strain of 10.3%.

 Calibration of Samples

-Experimental laboratory data is used as a reference to adjust micromechanical parameters and calibrate the bulk behavior of our models to replicate Berea Sandstone and Lac du Bonnet granite.
-To capture the geomechanical character of the rocks under unconfined and confined conditions in our models, we calibrate Unconfined Compressive Strength (UCS), Young’s Modulus (E), and Mohr-Coulomb Cohesion (C) and slope (µ), to experimental datasets.
-The pertinent input microparameters are (1) mechanical properties of the particles - Shear Modulus of particles (Gp), Poisson’s Ratio of Particles (νp), (2) mechanical properties of interparticle bonds - Young’s and Shear Modulus of bonds (Eb and Gb), Tensile Strength and Cohesion of bonds (Tb and Cb), and (3) interparticle friction (f).
-The derived microparameters are determined indirectly by assigning values and comparing the response of the model to the geomechanical properties of the physical rock.
-The values of input microparameters are presented in Table 1, and the calibration of numerical samples to experimental datasets is explained in detail in supplemental information, S1, and figures FS1 and FS2.
+In our study, we simulate two rock types – Berea Sandstone and Lac du Bonnet Granite, which are defined by the micromechanical properties of the discrete particles and bonds within the assemblage.
+The micromechanical model properties are adjusted and the bulk behavior of our model materials is calibrated to replicate experimental laboratory data for Berea Sandstone [Bobich, 2005; Schellart, 2000] and Lac du Bonnet Granite [Martin and Chandler, 1994].
+To capture the range of geomechanical rock behavior under both unconfined and confined conditions, we sought to reproduce to experimental datasets for Unconfined Compressive Strength (UCS), Young’s modulus (E), Mohr-Coulomb cohesion (C), and internal friction coefficient (µ),.
+The pertinent input microparameters include (1) mechanical properties of the particles - Shear modulus of particles (Gp), Poisson’s ratio of particles (νp), (2) mechanical properties of interparticle bonds - Young’s and shear moduli of bonds (Eb and Gb), tensile strength and cohesion of bonds (Tb and Cb), and (3) interparticle friction (µp).
+The selected values of input microparameters that best reproduce the bulk properties of the two rock types are presented in Table 1.
+The calibration of numerical samples to experimental datasets is explained in detail in supplemental information, S1, and figures FS1 and FS2.
 The bulk behavior of numerical samples under confined and unconfined conditions is shown in Table 2, replicating the experimental geomechanical character of Berea Sandstone and Lac du Bonnet granite.

 3.3.
 Characterizing Microcracks and Acoustic Emissions

 To characterize the progression of fracture growth and associated material damage, we document several quantities and derive characteristic relationships that can be compared among experiments.
 Each bond breakage event is assumed to be a microcrack in the modeled rock samples.
-As axial stress is applied to the vertical platens during the numerical biaxial experiments, fractures grow by the coalescence of emergent microcracks [Fig. 2b].
+As axial stress is applied to the platens during the numerical biaxial experiments, fractures grow by the coalescence of emergent microcracks [Fig. 3].
 During each simulated biaxial experiment, we track the spatial and temporal evolution of microcracks and their mode of failure, and calculate the energy associated with each microcrack.